Marcel-MD/ptr-exam/README.md

 ![Diagram](https://github.com/Marcel-MD/ptr-exam/blob/main/v1.png)

-If we don't want to lose any messages we can add a message broker between the gateway and analyzers.

 ## V2: A system to collect sensor data for a car (engine, breaks, media, climate control, cameras).

 In case of a car the messages will be more frequent, let's assume each sensor will send one message every 10ms.
 This means we'll have 100 messages/second for each sensor and we'll also have a lot for redundant sensors, so it's gonna be a lot of messages to process.
 All communication will run in car's local network so we don't need to worry about security.
 We'll need a lot of redundancy and high availability.
 Also asynchronous communication like using a message broker or batching the messages is not an option because we need to know the state of the car in real time.
 Communication through a gateway could also add extra latency we can't afford.
 We'll have to eventually store these messages, because there are a lot of them we will batch them before saving to the database.